Skip to main content

 If your first language is not English, or a Tier 4 student visa to study is required and GCSE English at grade 4/C or equivalent is not held, you will need to evidence your English language proficiency level, such as International English Language Testing System (IELTS) 6.0 overall (with a minimum 5.5 in each skill).

-This programme is delivered with a variety of learning and teaching approaches to include all students' learning styles and preferences.
+This programme is delivered with a variety of learning and teaching approaches to include all students' learning preferences.

 For all modules, theory lectures are delivered that aim to deliver the core content and provide the underpinning knowledge.
 Using the webinar software, staff are able to monitor engagement to ensure participations.